koi312500/lexical_learning_program/README.md

 + Install "PyQt5" using "pip install PyQt5".
 + Install "pygame" using "pip install pygame".
 + Each code file contains instructions for running the code file where the instructions are written.
++ Compile main.py to run the whole program.
+And compile each code file to run the file

 Follow these instructions when running this program:
 + Follow the instructions of the program.
 + Do not press the "X" button.
 There is a Exit button in the GUI.
   - You can save program data using the Exit button in the GUI.

+This project is designed to help Korean students learn Korean vocabulary.
+However, you can use this code file in several ways.
+- If you want to teach non-Korean people
+  + Change the print(" ")'s str to your language.
+  + Change the files in Data folders to your language.
+  + Change the files in GUI_files to your language by using QT designer.
+  + Change the API and API key.

+- If you want to teach korean people with other category.
+  + Change the files in Data folders to other words.
+  + Change the files in GUI_files to other category by using QT designer.
+  + Change the API and API key in needed situation.

 ### I hope my code helps.